minepicco/speechtotext/README.md

 ## Pre requirement

-gcloud must be installed on the machine to execute this script
+1. gcloud must be installed on the machine to execute this script

+2. "jq" is installed

+3. create service account and update sa.json with correct parameters

+4. backet name is configured in "config"

 ## script procedure